 Procedural manuals explain technical material – how to build a Viking ship, how to create a website about writing in Philadelphia, how to operate the machine you just bought – to people who need to know.
-Here are 12 tips for writing technical manuals.
+If you want to write technical manuals that bridge the gap between geeks and the rest of us, here are 12 tips.

 1. You need to do the work so the reader doesn’t.
 Write concise, accurate directions.
 Write shorter rather than longer.
 Always.